revbayes/revbayes.github.io/tutorials/convergence/index.md

   > `check_bears$continuous_parameters$compare_windows` <br />
   > `check_bears$continuous_parameters$compare_runs` <br />

-We can check values for ESS and KS-scores for all continuous parameters of our phylogenetic analysis.

 2. Tree parameters

   > `check_bears$tree_parameters$ess` <br />
   > `check_bears$tree_parameters$compare_windows` <br />
   > `check_bears$tree_parameters$compare_runs` <br />

-Here we can check ESS, mean split frequencies and difference of split frequencies for the splits sampled throughout our MCMC.
+Each of these elements can be accessed to check all the values calculated in the package.

 Now that we learned how to use the package and how to interpret the results, let's practice with some exercises.

 {% subsection Exercise 1 %}

-Check for convergence in the output generated in the `Nucleotide substitution models` tutorial.
+Check for convergence in the output generated in the [Nucleotide Substitution Models]({{ base.url }}/tutorials/ctmc/) tutorial.